tamchoor/ft_containers/README.md

 • You must use std::allocator.

 • For non-member overloads, the keyword friend is allowed.
 Each use of friend must be justified and will be checked during evaluation.

-• Of course, for the implementation of map::value_compare, the keyword friend is allowed.

-		Testing

-You must also provide tests, at least a main.cpp, for your defense.
-You have to go further than the main given as example!

-• You must produce two binaries that run the same tests: one with your containers only, and the other one with the STL containers.

-• Compare outputs and performance / timing (your containers can be up to 20 times slower).

-• Test your containers with: ft::<container>.

-		Bonus part

-You will get extra points if you implement one last container:

-• set

-But this time, a Red-Black tree is mandatory.